About Sunday Streets Berkeley

 The first Sunday Streets Berkeley was on October 14, 2012.
 More than 42,000 people cameto Shattuck Ave to stroll, skate, cycle, dance, play in the street.
 People came from all over the Bay Area to experience Berkeley anew.
 Local Berkeley businesses reported a 30-50% increase in sales on the day of the event.
 The first-ever Sunday Streets Berkeley was by all measures a great success.

 The North Shattuck Association, Downtown Berkeley Association, Telegraph Business Improvement District, and Walk Oakland Bike Oakland are proud to team up in 2018 to present the 6th Sunday Streets Berkeley on June 3, 2018.

+The Downtown Berkeley BART station is in the heart of Sunday Streets Berkeley.
 AC Transit lines F, 6, 7, 12, 18, 25, 51B, 52, 65, 67, 79, and 88 all serve the Downtown Berkeley Area.
 Many of these lines will be on detour for Sunday Streets Berkeley, but they will still bring you close to the action!
 Use 511.org or ACTransit.org to plan your ride, and be sure to check for updates from AC Transit to find out about detours the day of Sunday Streets Berkeley.

 Sunday Streets Berkeley FAQ

 Any individual, non-profit organization or locally based single shop business may provide an interactive activity for Sunday Streets Berkeley.
 Larger businesses (e.g. businesses with multiple locations, franchises, or chains) are welcome too – check out our sponsor page for options to participate.